gregorio-project/hyphen-la/patterns/generation/README.md

 This script generates all inflected forms of the Latin words in the input list, as long as these forms are regular.
 The script is still under development.
-Currently, only the present stem forms of Latin verbs are generated.
+Currently, only declensed adjective forms (including comparatives, superlatives and adverbs) and the present stem forms of Latin verbs are generated.

 #### Usage:
 	lua5.3 flexura.lua [< inputfile] [> outputfile]